 The whole plan is just trying to make as much stuff as I can in as many mediums as I can — "The Late Late" Show definitely helps with stability and resources to put towards that goal.
 It’s been great.

 “Taskmaster” was really fun and didn’t get picked up, but it was fun to do.
 I was very fortunate to be a part of that.

 And I have this project going on, some Virtual Reality music video stuff and things on that frontier, which is great.

 You’re doing a VR music video?
 What is that like?

 It’s really fun — I have a song called “Runnin," from the Wajatta project that I did with John Tejada, that got a really good reception.

 So I thought it would be cool to take that song and do a VR video for it.

 I teamed up with Intel and they have a new capture technology that enables them to capture very large groups of people, like video clips of people moving around and doing whatever on the soundstage.
 And that enables us to manipulate that data for editing purposes to convert it into VR.
 It’s really exciting.

-And (the music video) just got accepted into Sundance and South By Southwest.
+And (the music video) just got accepted into Sundance.